MAE Graduate Program

 Mechanical engineering is one of the largest, broadest, and oldest engineering disciplines.
 Mechanical engineers use the principles of energy, materials, and mechanics to design, analyze, optimize and manufacture machines and devices of all types and scales.
 They create the processes and systems that drive technology and industry.
 Aerospace engineering is a highly specialized, yet widely diverse field.
 Aerospace engineers develop innovations and technologies for use in aviation, defense systems, and space exploration.
-Our combined graduate program offers the degrees of:

 -